flobatard/ingestion_admin_osm_data/README.md

 # ingestion_admin_osm_data
 A python script for ingesting administrative osm_data in a pgSQL database, require osm2pgsql

+WARNING: I know the code is shit, i can only code on it when I am drunk because borders are fucking chaotic in this world and I don't have the motivation when i'm sober

 ## All + databse creation
 Create Database :